Trading Places: Plot

-On the commodities trading floor, the Dukes commit their holdings to buying frozen concentrated orange juice futures contracts, legally committing themselves to buying the commodity at a later date.
+On the commodities trading floor, the Dukes invest heavily in buying frozen concentrated orange juice futures contracts, legally committing themselves to purchase the commodity at a later date.
 Other traders follow their lead, driving the price up; Valentine and Winthorpe short-sell juice futures contracts at the inflated price.
 Following the broadcast of the actual crop report and its prediction of a normal harvest, the price of juice futures plummets.
-Valentine and Winthorpe buy at the lower price from everyone except the Dukes, fulfilling the contracts they had short-sold earlier, turning an immense profit.
+As the traders frantically sell their futures, Valentine and Winthorpe buy at the lower price from everyone except the Dukes, fulfilling the contracts they had short-sold earlier and turning an immense profit.